 Have a clear plan about why video will work for your brand

 When you are ready to approach your boss to discuss why video marketing is an important part of your marketing strategy, go in with a plan.
 Arm yourself with as many facts as possible (this blog should help).
 Identify what you want video to do for your business.
 Show examples of successful corporate videos you like and discuss why they work.

 Below is an award winning 60 second commercial made to promote a series of holiday parks.
 Rather than focus on the facilities and amenities the content focuses on the experience of being on holiday.
 This project was so successful Coffs Harbour Council commissioned a series of national tourism destination TV commercials for the region.

 Read all about how and why this video was so impactful here.

-Once you convince your boss to spend money on a corporate film you will need to convince them to invest in something worthwhile.
-As surely as a good video marketing can build your brand, a poorly made or conceived video will fail to deliver a ROI or worse – it can work against all that you are trying to achieve with your content marketing strategy.
+Once you convince your boss to spend money on a brand film or commercial you will need to convince them to invest in something worthwhile.
+As surely as good video marketing can build your brand, a poorly made or conceived video will fail to deliver a ROI or worse – it can work against all that you are trying to achieve with your content marketing strategy.